 - Lola Organic Cotton Tampons: Organic cotton tampons that are available with a cardboard applicator or even without an applicator at all (or you can try a menstrual cup!).

-- Plaine Products: Shampoo and conditioners that are packaged in aluminum and have all recyclable packaging.
+- Plaine Products: Shampoo, conditioners, skin, and body products that are packaged in aluminum and have all recyclable packaging.
 Plaine also gives you the option to buy with or without a pump, plus a refill system so you just send your bottle back for a refill and only buy the pump once.
+Code ORGANICALLYBECCA saves you 20% on their website!

 - Who Gives a Crap: Not only does this toilet paper come individually wrapped (without all the plastic wrapping), but it is also made from recycled paper and bamboo.
 Who Gives A Crap uses 50% of their profits to improve sanitation in underserved communities around the world 💩